RisingOrchards/igorbox_support/docs/contact.md

 The standard support team hours are Monday through Friday, 8am to 6pm Eastern Time.

+## Discord (Recommended for Quick Help)

+Join our Discord community at [discord.igorbox.com](https://discord.igorbox.com) for the fastest support!
+Our community and staff are active and ready to help.

+- Ask questions in the **help-and-support** forum channel
+- Get help from other IgorBox users
+- Mention **@Staff** or **@Engineering** for technical issues
+- Use our Discord bot **Carl** for automated assistance

+Learn more about our [Discord Bot (Carl)](/docs/community/discord-bot) and available commands.

 ## Email

-If its outside of normal support hours, or you prefer to email us, you can email us at [help@igorbox.com](mailto:help@igorbox.com).
+If it's outside of normal support hours, or you prefer to email us, you can email us at [help@igorbox.com](mailto:help@igorbox.com).

 ## Phone